chzh9311/structural-triangulation/README.md

 ## Requirements

-The solution is of closed form, so only some basic scientific calculation packages (`numpy`, `scipy`), and as visualization packages (`matplotlib`, `tqdm`) are needed.
-Note that Python 3.8+ is needed to make formatted strings work.
+The solution is of closed form, so only some basic scientific calculation packages (`numpy`, `scipy`), and visualization packages (`matplotlib`, `tqdm`) are needed for the basic implementation.
+Note that Python 3.6+ is needed to make formatted strings work.
+But now the cuda version is implemented, so PyTorch is needed if you want it to work out-of-the-box.
+Besides the following command, you will need to follow the [official guide](https://pytorch.org/get-started/locally/) if you want GPU support.

-To install all requirements, simply

 ```shell
 pip install -r requirements.txt